 We were told the hike would take about one hour.
 It turned out to be almost two hours to reach the volcanos crater edge.
 We were okay with this as the original itinerary suggested a 3 1/2 hour hike so no complaints.
 We were told there could be sulphur smoke and fumes so gas masks would be provided if needed so we could hike the last leg over solid magma to view the bubbling lava in the lower cauldron.
 As we approached the crater edge I could feel the sulphur smoke tightening my lungs, (I have mild asthma), so I really needed the gas mask to proceed for the final hike.
 It was dark and from our perspective it looked like at least another 1/2 hour hike to reach the cauldron but because we didn’t have an English speaking guide, in fact no guide, we were not told that the last leg was in fact only about 10 minutes, regardless I needed a mask to continue.

 Lo and behold, there were no gas masks.
 Our so-called guide, who didn’t join us (you will read more on this later), failed to make sure to have these available at the summit so without the mask there was no way I could continue.
 This was a once in a lifetime trip to the farthest reaches and to one of the few hike-able active volcanos on earth and we couldn’t finish the hike.
-We had read several months earlier that the volcano had become just a smoking cauldron with not much to see, there was apparently too much smoke to see the boiling magma but it had recently started to get active again with the smoke clearing only 6 days earlier so the lava lakes were again visible.
+We had read several months earlier that the volcano had become just a smoking cauldron with not much to see, there was apparently too much smoke to see the boiling magma however recently this has changed and the smoke did clear apparently only 6 days earlier so the lava lakes were again visible.
 We didn’t see it.
 A very big bummer in our books!

 We had two militia who accompanied us on our hike up to the volcano.
 Neither spoke english.
 Our guide, who speaks english and was supposed to bring the gas masks and help us through the hike had menstrual pains so didn’t join us.
 We were with a much younger group of people on the hike and they tended to leave us in their volcanic dust so we were always behind them as we ascended the volcano.
 We had several occasions where we couldn’t see the group ahead of us or the path we needed to follow.
 It was dark and there was an almost full moon and although we had head lamps we still couldn’t see the way forward.
 Fortunately the militia man who walked behind the group and with us would return and continue to guide us.
 He was a very nice man and ultimately led us back down.
 Through interpretation we were able to tell him how much we appreciated his assistance because we had absolutely no assistance otherwise on a very expensive excursion to a far out place.
 We gave him a very nice tip and he was very appreciative.